ec363/wet-lab-protocols/Microbiology/Electrocompetent_cells/README.md

     * 800 ml --> 160
     * [These are overestimates.]
     * 200 ml will --> 1.5 ml final pellet volume = 50 µl x 30 aliquots max, by calculation, let alone in practice.
-    * Although if you use 40% glycerol, you end up diluting this to 3 ml, which gives you 60 aliquots with slightly less cells in each.
+    * Although if you use 40% glycerol, you end up diluting this to 3 ml, which gives you 60 aliquots with slightly fewer cells in each.

 **Buffer**

 * more prep: 1 mM HEPES
     * Take a 500 ml filter sterilising plastic bottle.
 Add 500 ml deionised water to top compartment.
-Under flame, add 500 ul of 1 M HEPES from fridge also to top compartment.
-Filter the 500 ml (TE lab has vacuum) and once done, give it a good shake to mix in the HEPES.
+Under flame, add 500 ul of 1 M HEPES.
+Filter the 500 ml (B609 has vacuum) and once done, give it a good shake to mix in the HEPES.
 Store in fridge and only open under flame.

 **Cells**